 9. Aged Care

-A portion of the world’s population is composed of elderly citizens, and naturally, they become the priority for funding and public policy through the establishments of aged care and other accommodation services.
+A portion of the world’s population is composed of elderly citizens.
+Naturally, they become the priority for funding and public policy through aged care establishments and other accommodation services.

 - However, similar to health care, these policies raise concerns about who should provide support for the elderly and what should be their standards of living.